 There are many variations on these designs, but the basic idea in all of them is the same.
 A refrigeration system builds up a layer of ice, and a harvesting system ejects the ice into a collection bin.
 At the most basic level, this is all there is to any icemaker.

-For more information on icemakers and related topics, check out the links on the next page.
+For more information on icemakers and related topics, check out the links below.